CLI - Managing Keys

 pubkeys: []

-This will be followed by a 24-word mnemonic that can be used to re-generate the private key and address for the account (keep this safe, if ever used to control main-net tokens).
+This will be followed by a 24-word mnemonic that can be used to re-generate the private key and address for the account.want

-A common operation that you will want to do is to lookup the address for a specified key.
-This can be done quickly using the following command:
+A common operation that you may want to carry out is to research the address related to specified key.
+This can be performed quickly, by running following command:

 fetch142tawq2rj397mctc3jtw9dfzf03ns0ze4swat0

-A less common operation, but still useful, would be to lookup the public key for a specified key.
-The can be achieved with the following command:
+A less common operation, but still useful, would be to look for the public key related to a specified key.
+This can be achieved with the following command:

 fetchpub1addwnpepqvtmze0ekffynnjx9n85g6sexzl49ze2vpgc2f52fteyyghjtvvqw682nkx

-To lookup more detailed information for all keys on your system use the following command:
+If you wish to research for more detailed information for all keys within your system, simply use the following command:

-This will output all of your keys information in a yaml format that is similar to the one generated when you first created the key.
+This will show all your keys information in a yaml format similar to the one generated when you first created the key:

 - name: test